 Then, this study identified the molecular mechanism that regulates gonadal sex differentiation in PBT.
 Based on comparative and temporal transcriptomic analyses, it is proposed that active Aromatase-mediated estrogen biosynthesis, which includes positive regulation of aromatase expression by Foxl2, induces ovarian differentiation in PBT.
 In contrast, Dmrt1 and Gsdf mainly promote testicular differentiation in PBT.
 Furthermore, sult1st6y (sulfotransferase family 1, cytosolic sulfotransferase 6y), a male-specific homolog of estrogen sulfotransferase, is specifically expressed in male PBT gonads during testicular differentiation.
-Sulfotransferases deactivate endogenous estrogens by sulfating them.
-It is speculated that Sult1st6y would trigger testicular differentiation through estrogen deactivation in male gonads at the onset of gonadal sex differentiation, and estrogen deficiency induces the upregulation of the genes promoting testicular differentiation, particularly dmrt1 and gsdf.
+Sulfotransferases deactivate endogenous estrogen by sulfating them.
+It is speculated that Sult1st6y would trigger testicular differentiation through estrogen deactivation in male gonads at the onset of gonadal sex differentiation, and estrogen deficiency induces the upregulation of the genes promoting testicular differentiation in gsdf.
 Furthermore, androgen biosynthesis is upregulated in differentiating male gonads, suggesting that endogenous androgens may also be vital for testicular differentiation.

-Finally, this study investigated sexual dimorphism in the growth performance of aquaculture-produced PBT.
+this study investigated sexual dimorphism in the growth performance Finally, of aquaculture-produced PBT.
 A comparison of the body size between the sexes revealed that male-cultured PBTs were larger than females at harvest, suggesting that mono-sex male production may be a prominent tool for improving the productivity of closed-cycle PBT aquaculture by shortening production times and reducing production costs.
 Furthermore, this study developed techniques for sex manipulation of PBT based on knowledge accumulated from histological and transcriptomic analyses.
 Histological analysis identified timing of gonadal sex differentiation in PBT.
 Results of transcriptomic analyses suggested that Aromatase plays an important role in ovarian differentiation in PBT.
-In cases where estrogen synthesis by Aromatase is essential for ovarian differentiation, the suppression of Aromatase activity would be effective in inducing sex reversal of genotypic females into phenotypic males in PBT during the labile period, when the gonads differentiate.
+In cases where estrogen synthesis by Aromatase is essential for ovarian differentiation, the suppression of Aromatase activity would be effective in inducing sex reversal of genotypic females into phenotypic males in PBT.
+Based on these findings, this study orally administered aromatase-inhibitor (letrozole) into juvenile PBT during the labile period, when the gonads differentiate.
 As a result, this study demonstrated that sex can be controlled in PBT through the oral aromatase-inhibitor administration to sexually undifferentiated fish, which resulted in 100% sex reversal of genotypic females into phenotypic males.